genemu/GenemuFormBundle/Resources/doc/template.md

 # Add form_javascript and form_stylesheet

 You use GenemuFormBundle and you seen that it does not work!
-Maybe you have forgotten form_javascript and form_stylesheet.
+Maybe you have forgotten form_javascript or form_stylesheet.

 The principle is to separate the javascript, stylesheet and html.
 This allows better integration of web pages.